 The Cabin

-The Cabin is your hideout and the only one available as of the final demo.
-It has a bed and a sleep system that lets you advance time by 4 to 8 hours per rest, which is useful for controlling whether you head out during the day or night.
-Day and night cycle in 2-hour 30-minute increments, so checking the clock before leaving is worth the two seconds it takes.
+The Cabin is your hideout and the only one available in the final demo.
+It has a bed and a sleep system that advances time by 4 to 8 hours per rest, which helps you control whether you head out during day or night.
+Day and night cycle in 2-hour 30-minute increments, so checking the clock before leaving takes two seconds and saves headaches.
 Merchants sell furniture to expand the Cabin, and future updates are expected to add hideouts in other locations.

 The Village

 The Village is the first map outside the Cabin and the most forgiving place to farm.
-Houses are spread across the area, and you will regularly find food, medical supplies, bags, and gun ammunition on runs here.
+Houses are scattered across the area, and you'll regularly find food, medical supplies, bags, and gun ammunition on runs here.
 Bandits spawn throughout the Village and carry a range of weapons.
 Some show up with two guns at once, and others carry bags or Polaris items attached to their bodies.
 Kill them and you can take everything they have equipped.

 A Generalist trader operates in the Village, handling miscellaneous items, food, guns, and ammunition.
-Most early-game quests from this trader can be completed without leaving the Village at all, which makes it worth farming thoroughly before pushing further.
-According to the Road to Vostok Fandom wiki entry on Village, it functions as the primary starting location where players spawn to begin exploring the rest of the world.
+Most early-game quests from this trader can be completed without leaving the Village, which makes it worth farming thoroughly before pushing further.
+The Road to Vostok Fandom wiki entry on Village notes it functions as the primary starting location where players spawn to begin exploring the rest of the world.

 Shipyard and Highway (2v2 demo only)

-Both the Shipyard and Highway were present in the 2v2 demo but do not appear in the current final demo.
+Both the Shipyard and Highway were present in the 2v2 demo but don't appear in the current final demo.
 The Shipyard had a Doctor trader and a large number of indoor spaces and containers, while the Highway was more open and less rewarding for farming.
-There is a possibility these maps return in future updates, but as of now they are absent from the final demo build.
+There's a possibility these maps return in future updates, but as of now they're absent from the final demo build.

 Border Zone: the Minefield